-Therefore it's not surprising that many are suffering from obesity and other modern day ailments that never used to exist.
+Therefore, it's not surprising that many are suffering from obesity and other modern-day ailments that never used to exist.
 If only people would eat and drink sensibly, stop smoking and recreational drugs, combined with long brisk walks their lives would improve.
-Combined with correct breathing their whole wellbeing will improve enormously and in a very short space of time.
-It can and will cut down the amount of visits you currently take to your doctor, for those of you who visit the doctor on a regular basis.
+Combined with correct breathing their whole wellbeing would improve enormously and in a very short space of time.
+It could and would cut down the amounts of visits you currently take to your doctor, for those of you who visit the doctor on a regular basis.
 It's not designed to replace a doctor.

-So you think breathing is simple?
+So, you think breathing is simple?
 Stop for a moment and think about it?
 What do you really do when breathing?
 As quick as your lungs are full of air you expel in haste for the next gulp of air without a second thought.
 There is more to breathing than first appears, a lot more.
-It is possible to achieve so much just by breathing and as an example; correct breathing enables adepts to sit naked on ice, seventeen thousand feet or higher above sea-level, and keep hot, so hot that the ice is melted and the adept freely perspires.
-Another example; It's possible to glide over the ground faster than a galloping horse and arrive at your destination untroubled, serene and controlled.
+It is possible to achieve so much just by breathing and as an example: correct breathing enables adepts to sit naked on ice, seventeen thousand feet or higher above sea-level, and keep hot, so hot that the ice melts and the adept freely perspires.
+Another example: it's possible to glide over the ground faster than a galloping horse and arrive at your destination untroubled, serene and controlled.
 Levitation is achieved by a special breathing pattern and while these examples may sound a little far-fetched, there're not.
 These examples are very real and factual, but we will not be revealing how here.
-For now it's the very basic safe stuff.
+For now, it's the very basic safe stuff.

 Breathing is indeed the source of life, and it may be of interest to give a few notes here which may enable those who have some ailment, perhaps of long standing, to banish or to alleviate their suffering.
 It can be done through correct breathing you know, but do remember breathe only as advised on this page, for to experiment is dangerous unless there is a competent teacher at hand.
 To experiment blindly is folly indeed.

 Before we can do anything about breathing we must have a rhythm, a unit of time which represents a normal inhalation.
-The heart beat of any individual is the proper rhythmic standard for that particular individual's breathing.
+The heartbeat of any individual is the proper rhythmic standard for that particular individuals breathing.
 Hardly anyone has the same standard of course, but that does not matter.
-You can find your normal breathing rhythm by placing your finger on your pulse and counting the tempo one, two, three, four, five, and six.
+You can find your normal breathing rhythm by placing your finger on your wrist or neck to feel your pulse tempo, one, two, three, four, five, etcetera.
 Get that rhythm firmly fixed in your subconscious so that you know it unconsciously, subconsciously so that you do not have to think about it.

 It does not matter what your rhythm is, so long as you know what it is, so long as your subconscious knows what it is.
-We are imagining that your rhythm is the average one, in which the air intake lasts for six beats of your heart.
-This is just the ordinary everyday routine beat.
+We are imagining that your rhythm is the average one, in which the air intake lasts for so many seconds or the beats of your heart.
+These are just the ordinary everyday routine beats.
 We are going to alter that breathing rate quite a lot for various purposes.
 There is nothing difficult in it and it is a very easy thing indeed which can lead to spectacular results in improved health.

 Breathing is the most essential of our functions.
 Without breath we cannot exist, because it takes breath, containing oxygen and other gases to activate the brain and keep it working.
-But our manner of breathing is the coarsest way we can possibly use air; read Wisdom of the Ancients page 133 or Doctor from Lhasa page 170 for more information.
+But our manner of breathing is the coarsest way we can possibly use air; read The Thirteenth Candle chapter five or Doctor from Lhasa chapter ten for more information.

 Breathing Exercise 3 — Now you must do the Cleansing Breath system.
 The cleansing breath is absolutely invaluable to enable you to improve your health.
 Inhale completely, three complete breaths.
 Not shallow but deep breaths, really deep ones, the deepest that you can manage, fill your lungs, draw yourself up and let yourself become full of air.
 Now with the third breath retain that air for some four seconds, screw up your lips as if you were going to whistle, but do not puff out the cheeks.
 Blow a little air through the opening in your lips with all the vigour that you can.
 Blow it out hard, let it go free.
 Then stop for a second, retaining the air which is left.
 Blow out a little more, still with all the vigour you can muster.
 Stop for another second, and then blow out the remainder so that there is not a puff of air left inside your lungs.
 Blow it out as hard as you can.
 Remember you MUST exhale in this case with very considerable vigour through the opening in your lips.

-Breathing Exercise 4 - One extremely good method of acquiring Mental Control system is by sitting erect and inhaling one complete breath.
+Breathing Exercise 4 — One extremely good method of acquiring Mental Control system is by sitting erect and inhaling one complete breath.
 Then inhale one cleansing breath.
-After that, inhale in the rate of one - four - two.
-That is - let us have seconds for a change rather than heart beats.
-Inhale for five seconds and then hold your breath for four times five seconds - that is - twenty seconds.
-When you have done that breathe out for ten seconds.
+After that inhale in the rate of one, four, two.
+That is (let us have seconds for a change!) inhale for five seconds, then hold your breath for four times five seconds, that is, twenty seconds.
+When you have done that, breathe out for ten seconds.
 You can cure yourself of a lot of pain by breathing properly and this is a very good method.
 If you have some pain either lie down, or sit erect, it does not matter which.
 Then breathe rhythmically, keeping the thought in your mind that with each breath the pain is disappearing, with each exhalation the pain is being pushed out.
 Imagine that every time you breathe in you are breathing in the life force which is displacing the pain.
 Imagine that every time you breathe out you are pushing out the pain.
 Put your hand over the affected part and imagine that with your hand, with every breath, you are wiping the cause of pain away.
 The hand is just for visual aid.
 Do this for seven complete breaths.
 Then try the cleansing breath, and after that rest for a few seconds, breathing slowly and normally.
 You will probably find that the pain has either completely gone or has so much lessened that it does not bother you.
 But if for any reason you still have the pain, repeat the same thing, try the same thing once, or twice or more until eventually relief comes.
 You will of course quite understand that if it is an unexpected pain, and if it recurs, you will have to ask your doctor about it because pain is nature's warning that something is wrong, and while it is perfectly correct and permissible to lessen pain when one is aware of it, it is still essential that one does something to find out what caused the pain and to cure the cause.